peter88213/aeon2yw/docs/usage.md

 # Label of the csv field whose contents are imported
 # as the scene's characters to yWriter.

+type_character = Character

+# Name of the user-defined "Character" type
+# (not needed when using CSV export).

-viewpoint_label = Viewpoint
+type_location = Location

-# Label of the csv field whose contents are imported
+# Name of the user-defined "Location" type
-# as the scene's viewpoint to yWriter.

-[OPTIONS]
+# (not needed when using CSV export).

-import_all_events = Yes
+type_item = Item

-# Yes: Import non-scene events as "Notes" type scenes
-#      to yWriter.
-# No:  Do not import non-scene events to yWriter.
-# This option exists only if the scene marker is not
-# left blank.
+# Name of the user-defined "Item" type
+# (not needed when using CSV export).

 ```